Hawick: Transport

 Hawick lies in the centre of the valley of the Teviot.
 The A7 Edinburgh–Carlisle road passes through the town, with main roads also leading to Berwick-upon-Tweed (the A698) and Newcastle upon Tyne (the A6088, which joins the A68 at the Carter Bar, 16 mi south-east of Hawick).

 The town lost its rail service in 1969, when, as part of the Beeching Axe, the Waverley Route from Carlisle to Edinburgh via Hawick railway station was closed.
 It was then said to be the farthest large town from a railway station in the United Kingdom, but this changed as a result of the opening of the Borders Railway, which, in 2015, reopened part of the former Waverley Route to Tweedbank, near Galashiels.
 Regular buses serve the railway station at Carlisle, 42 mi away.
 Reconnecting Hawick to the Borders Railway would require reinstatement of a further approximately 17 mi of the former Waverley Route from Hawick to Tweedbank station via Hassendean, St Boswells and Melrose, with refurbishment of the four-arch Ale Water viaduct near New Belses.
 Hawick station was on the north bank of the river Teviot, below Wilton Hill Terrace, with a now demolished viaduct (near the Mart Street bridge) carrying the route south towards Carlisle.
 Waverley Walk in Hawick is a footpath along the former railway route, north-eastward from the former station site near Teviotdale Leisure Centre.
 A feasibility study is now underway to evaluate the possible reopening of the southern section of the former Waverley railway to link the Borders Railway terminus at Tweedbank through Hawick to Carlisle.

 The nearest major airports are at Edinburgh, 57 mi away, and Newcastle, 56 mi away.

 Culture and traditions

+Culture

 The town hosts the annual Common Riding, which combines the annual riding of the boundaries of the town's common land with the commemoration of a victory of local youths over an English raiding party in 1514.
 In March 2007, this was described by the Rough Guide publication World Party as one of the best parties in the world.

 People from Hawick call themselves "Teries", after a traditional song which includes the line "Teribus ye teri odin".

 Hawick and surrounding border residents are known to possess a dialect and accent slightly different from broader Scots, being classed as Southern Scots or Borders Scots.
 For example, the term a "Hawick Gill" is a large measure of spirits, equivalent to 0.28 litre (half a pint).